ziomCodes/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

-This are tasks for the web stack debugging project.
+This are tasks for web stack debugging 1 project.